 Entities are everywhere and play the biggest part in the process.
 Our advice to find lists of entities is to look in the following places:

 - Wikipedia pages, especially in English.
-These pages are often used to populate the Knowledge Graph so you can be sure they are important.
+These pages are used to populate the Knowledge Graph.

 - Competitors ranking in top positions.
 There is a reason why they have the throne, try to understand what they say and how.